mahtDFR/lcdpi/README.md

-Utilities to forward content to a Raspberry Pi connected to a 3.5" TFT screen.
+Utilities to cast content to a Raspberry Pi connected to a 3.5" TFT screen.

 #### Hardware requirements